lunatrifx/lunatrifx/README.md

 ## 🔭 Current

-I'm currently working as a backend personnel on Aurora Virtual, an upcoming local and dynamic music player.
+I'm currently working as a contributor to Epic Games' Unreal Engine 5 as a game and software developer.
+I previously worked as a backend developer on Aurora Virtual, a local and dynamic music player, similar to LimeWire or Spotify.

 ## ⚡️ Experience